luisedmundo354/mentat_website/about.md

 ---
-title: "About Mentat"
+title: "The Problem"
 layout: default
 ---

-# About Mentat
+# The Problem

-## Introduction

 Modern hospitals rely heavily on Electronic Medical Records (EMR) and Healthcare Management Systems (HMS), yet they still struggle with lengthy, error-prone manual tasks. **Mentat** was born out of the need to reduce the complexity of recording symptoms, patient histories, and verbal reports.